Azure/acr-builder/docs/acb.md

 `timeout` is the maximum duration for a step to execute.

-### rm
+### keep

-`rm` determines whether or not the step's container should be removed after execution.
+`keep` determines whether or not the step's container should be kept after execution.

 ### detach